 Are you wondering if you're going to get divorced?
 Maybe it feels like celebrity divorces show up in the news every day, and you imagine that same end is coming for your marriage.
-Maybe you heard that half of all couples in America get divorced, so you think it's just statistically likely that you follow that trend.
+Maybe you are worried that a rough patch in your marriage may lead to something more permanent.

 1. Alcohol and drug addiction

 Addiction is a huge problem currently plaguing families and marriages.
 Whether it is alcohol, opioids, marijuana or a behavioral addiction like gambling or sex, addiction is a disease that can be impossible or unsafe to live with.
 If a spouse is suffering from addiction and cannot make progress, it is often best for the non-suffering spouse to end the marriage.